 A vision of someone appeared cloaked in shadows hovered above her then in the blink of an eye disappeared.
 Just as quickly another vision appeared, a handsome man with expansive white wings splayed out behind him as he walked.
 She did not see the wings in the beginning.
 At first the man appeared normal, then a ghostly yet feathery pair of white wings flared out behind him as he gently picked her up, sheltering her within those very wings saying, “I shall always watch over you.”
 Then with that, he placed a gentle kiss upon her lips and placed her upon a bed of soft moss that was covering an old rotten hollowed out stump.

 She knew him.
 Rivyn struggled to speak.
-She did not know how to explain it, but somehow she knew this magnificent creature of fantasy standing before her and she knew his face even though she had never actually met him before this very moment.
+She did not know how to explain it, but somehow she knew this magnificent creature of fantasy standing before her and she knew his face even though she had never actually met him until this very moment.